sreenijanarayanaa/Git_Commands/README.md

 Now let’s say you’re not starting a new project locally.
 But, joining an existing one hosted on a remote repository, like Github.

 ## 3. git clone
+`It creates a local copy of the remote repository`

 In that case, you use the git clone command followed by the repository’s URL:
 ```bash
 git clone <https://github.com/user/project.git>